 It was at this time that Laura was asked many times to take a leadership role in the Methodist Episcopal Church, South, a request which was unprecedented for women in the Methodist Church.
 She however, declined the invitations because she felt she was needed too much in the home mission work of her church, Trinity Methodist Church, as well as in her education activities in Atlanta.

 Her dedication to her ministry with the church was so strong that she chose not to marry.
 In 1884, she answered the church’s call to serve in China, after being inspired by an Atlanta preacher’s sermon.
 She worked in China for 16 years, until her death in 1900.
 As the first female sent into the foreign mission field by the Women’s Missionary Society of the Methodist Church, she founded the McTyeire Home and School in Shanghai, which represented the crowning achievement of her career.

 Her example paved the way for thousands of women to devote their lives to foreign missions.
 She was also responsible for educating some of the most influential women China would see in the early 20th century.

 Laura Haygood’s service in China was not without many challenges.
 She faced the Chinese attitude of the late 1800′s, that women were not as deserving of an education as men.
 She overcame a wide range of adversities, from political riots to a painful sciatica condition that sometimes forced her to travel by wheelbarrow, houseboat or launch.

+Laura Askew Haygood died in 1900 and is buried in Shanghai.
 It is a fitting tribute that Laura Askew Haygood, pioneer educator and foreign missionary, is inducted into the Georgia Women of Achievement.

 Wesleyan College Story of the Soong Sisters